hkwu/ghastly/docs/README.md

 </p>

 ###### Strings
-Return a string to trigger a plain text response.
+Return a string to dispatch a plain text response.
 The text returned will be sent verbatim, so you can embed things such as Markdown, emoji codes or mentions directly (make sure they're in raw form as required by the Discord API!).

 ```js
 function handler() {